-Cardiovascular disease (CVD) is the term for the diseases that affect the heart and its blood vessels; CVD includes heart disease, including clogged arteries, which cause heart attacks; strokes; congenital heart defects; and peripheral artery disease.87 Heart disease is the leading cause of death for men and women in the U.S., and stroke is the fifth-leading cause of death.
-88 According to the American Heart Association (AHA), Black adults are 32 percent more likely to die from CVD, and more than twice as likely to die from heart disease, than individuals of other races/ethnicities.
-89 90
+Cardiovascular disease (CVD) is the term for the diseases that affect the heart and its blood vessels; CVD includes heart disease, including clogged arteries, which cause heart attacks; strokes; congenital heart defects; and peripheral artery disease.
+Heart disease is the leading cause of death for men and women in the U.S., and stroke is the fifth-leading cause of death.
+According to the American Heart Association (AHA), Black adults are 32 percent more likely to die from CVD, and more than twice as likely to die from heart disease, than individuals of other races/ethnicities.

 Black women have a three-fold greater risk of developing CVD than other Americans.
-Almost half (49%) of all Black women aged 20 and older have heart disease, Read and older have heart disease, Read and they might personally be at risk.
+Almost half (49%) of all Black women aged 20 and older have heart disease, yet only one-fifth of Black women know that they might personally be at risk.
 Heart disease is the leading cause of death among Black women, and stroke is the third-leading cause.
-Academical Cardiovascular complications are also the leading cause of Black women's pregnancy-related deaths.
+Cardiovascular complications are also the leading cause of Black women's pregnancy-related deaths.

 These higher risks have multiple causes.
-CVD and heart disease's major risk factors disproportionately impact Black women, femmes, girls, and gender-expansive individuals-including high rates of chronic conditions such as hypertension, diabetes, obesity, and overweight.95
+CVD and heart disease's major risk factors disproportionately impact Black women, femmes, girls, and gender-expansive individuals-including high rates of chronic conditions such as hypertension, diabetes, obesity, and overweight.